saradiazdelser/diazdelser-TFG/README.md

 # Application of Natural Language Processing for Analysis of Science and Technology in the Biomedical Field

 ## Project Data
-For the topic modeling visualization, the web-app requires data that can be found at:
+For the topic modeling visualization data, please contact me.